wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 ![GX Cloud architecture](./overview_images/gx_cloud_architecture.png)

 * **GX Cloud frontend web UI**.
 Enables you to manage and validate your organization's data quality without running code and provides shared visibility into your organization's Validation Results history.
-The GX Cloud web UI is browser- and platform-independent.

 * **GX Cloud data storage**.
 Stores the configurations for your organization's Data Sources, Data Assets, Expectations, and Validations alongside your organization's Validation Result histories and Data Asset descriptive metrics.